Xuzhou: Religion

 According to the local administrator's survey in 2014, around 4.76% of the population of Xuzhou, namely 0.46 million people belongs to organised religions.
 The largest groups being Protestants with 350,000 people, followed by Buddhists with 70,000 people.

 Xuzhou is deemed one of earlier Buddhist centres in China supposedly because the Emperor Ming of Han mentioned that the then Prince of Chu Liu Ying built a "temple for Buddha".

 The local Catholic activities were dominated by the French-Canadians of the Society of Jesus since the 1880s, and there were 73,932 adherents and seventeen churches in 1940.
 Cathedral of the Sacred Heart of Jesus, completed in 1910, is still a principal church nowadays.
 While the initial Protestant mission in Xuzhou was led by Alfred G. Jones of BMS, then American Southern Presbyterian Mission took over it in the 1890s.

 Culture

 Arts

 According to Xu Wei's Nanci Xulu (南詞敘錄; [Treatises and Catalogue of Nanqu]), Yuyao Tone (余姚腔), one of then major Southern Operas, was prevalent in Xuzhou during the Mid-Ming period.
 Shanxi merchants popularized Bangzi in Xuzhou afterwards, since it was introduced in the late Ming along the Great Cannel.
 Fused the local ballads in dialect, this localized version evolved into a new opera over the following centuries.
 The opera was designated as Jiangsu Bangzi (江蘇梆子) in 1962.

-The new municipal concert hall was opened in 2011, shaped like a myrtle flower.
-However, the various regular performances are unattainable.
-While the first local philharmonic orchestra is established in 2015.
+The new municipal concert hall was opened in 2011, shaped like a myrtle flower, with the first local philharmonic orchestra being established in 2015.
+The city is also home to Xuzhou Museum which displays Terracotta warriors and horses of the Han Dynasty and also the Xuzhou Decree Museum.